BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher.md

 ## Requirements

-The minimum version PDM Publisher supports is SOLIDWORKS PDM Professional 2018 SP0.
+The minimum version PDMPublisher supports is SOLIDWORKS PDM Professional 2018 SP0.
 > [!Tip]
 > We highly recommend you use the latest version of PDM Professional.